Medically reviewed by Drugs.com. Last updated on Aug 7, 2019.

 Off Label Uses

-Stress ulcer prophylaxis (critically-ill)
+Stress ulcer prophylaxis in critically-ill patients

-Data from a prospective, randomized comparison of lansoprazole suspension and intermittent IV famotidine in critically ill neurosurgical patients and data from a randomized comparison of enteral and IV lansoprazole also in critically ill patients supports the use of lansoprazole in patients requiring stress-ulcer prophylaxis while in the intensive care unit [Brophy 2010], [Olsen 2008].
+Data from a prospective, randomized comparison of lansoprazole suspension and intermittent IV famotidine in critically ill neurosurgical patients and data from a randomized comparison of enteral and IV lansoprazole also in critically ill patients support the use of lansoprazole in patients requiring stress-ulcer prophylaxis while in the intensive care unit [Brophy 2010], [Olsen 2008].

 Hypersecretory conditions: Oral: Initial: 60 mg once daily; adjust dose based upon patient response and to reduce acid secretion to <10 mEq/hour (5 mEq/hour in patients with prior gastric surgery); doses of 90 mg twice daily have been used; administer doses >120 mg/day in divided doses